 Collaborators: Michael Bernstein, Sharad Goel, Geza Kovacs, Ranjay Krishna, Camelia Simoiu, Imanol Arrieta Ibarra at Stanford University.
 Michael Wilber, Andreas Veit and Serge Belongie at Cornell Tech.
 James Davis at University of California, Santa Cruz.
 Snehalkumar (Neil) Gaikwad at MIT Media Lab.
 And over 1,500 students worldwide.

 The Aspiring Researchers Challenge a.k.a.
 Stanford Crowd Research is an experiment in massive open online research (MOOR), that explores the possibility of research at scale by connecting an expert with crowd (aspiring researchers).
 In span of six months, we had more than 1,000 sign ups from people around the world with almost no research experience - more than 80% had never published a paper before, about 25% were female and more than 70% were undergraduates.
 We developed a weekly structure that helped in coordinating crowd, distribute fair credits, educate and train them about research topics and process.
 The structure utilized peer review to scale the process, that would include series of research phases like, brainstorming, prototyping, development and user-evaluation.
 Crowd contributed through engineering, design, paper writing and other core aspects of research.

 Through our approach, participants worked on three projects in computer vision, data science and human-computer interaction (HCI) - mentored by professors at Stanford University and UC Santa Cruz.
 And were able to successfully publish one full paper at ACM UIST 2016, one at ACM CSCW 2017 and three work-in-progress papers at top-tier conferences in computer science - ACM UIST and AAAI HCOMP.
 Many students have gone on to undergrad and graduate school at MIT, Stanford, UC Berkeley, Cornell and more.
 We believe that the project is a first step towards realizing research on a wider scale.

 Updates and Impact

-- One crowd-authored, full paper got accepted at ACM UIST 2016, Tokyo, Japan and ACM CSCW 2017, Portland, USA.
+- Two crowd-authored, full papers got accepted at ACM UIST 2016, Tokyo, Japan and ACM CSCW 2017, Portland, USA.

 - Three crowd-authored, work-in-progress papers got accepted at ACM UIST 2015 and AAAI HCOMP 2015.